Epiphany | Definition, Holiday, Origin, & Observances - Britannica

 What is Epiphany?

 Epiphany is a Christian holiday primarily commemorating the Magi’s visit to the baby Jesus and the baptism of Jesus by John the Baptist.
 Eastern traditions, which usually call the holiday Theophany, focus on Jesus’ baptism, seen as the manifestation of Christ as both fully human and fully divine.
-Western traditions focus on the Magi’s visit, seen as the first manifestation of Christ as saviour of Gentiles as well as Jews.
-Epiphany is among the church’s oldest and most important feasts.
+Western traditions focus on the Magi’s visit, seen as the first manifestation of Christ as savior of Gentiles as well as Jews.
+Epiphany is among the church’s oldest and most important feasts, and marks the formal end of the Christmas season.

 When is Epiphany?